Develop Azure Functions using Visual Studio

 • CreateLogger: Based on the logger type, this method returns a logger class used for testing.
 The ListLogger keeps track of logged messages available for evaluation in tests.

-Finally, create a new class in Functions.Tests project named FunctionsTests.cs and enter the following code:
+6. Create a class in Functions.Tests project named FunctionsTests.cs and add this code:

 using Microsoft.AspNetCore.Mvc;